Understanddeep/printf/README.md

                                                         PRINTF()
 	 Printing is basically visualizing your thoughts in the execution of a program.
-	We'd like to define 'printf' as function that prints.
+	 We'd like to define 'printf()' as function that prints.